MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 ### Test Guide

-For extensive instructions on how to manually test this site and it's user stories, please refer to these [testing instructions](testing.md)
+For extensive instructions on how to manually test this site and its user stories, please refer to these [testing instructions](testing.md)

 ### Validator Testing